Time Delay of MgII Emission Response for the Luminous Quasar HE 0435-4312: Towards Application of High-Accretor Radius-Luminosity Relation in Cosmology: Results: spectroscopy

 \subsection{Light curves: variability and trends}

-The quasar HE 0435-4312 is not strongly variable.
+The quasar HE 0435-4312 is not strongly variable in terms of the continuum emission.
 The whole photometric lightcurve, including the CATALINA data, covers 14 years, and the fractional variability amplitude for the continuum is 8.9 \% in flux.
 During the period covered by SALT data (7 years) it is $\sim 4.9 \%$.
 Fortunately, the MgII line flux shows significant variability, comparable to the continuum, at the level of 5.4 \% during this period.
-We do not observe a suppressed MgII variability in this source, unlike seen in much larger samples \citep{goad1999,woo2008,zhu2017}.
+We do not observe a suppressed MgII variability in this source, unlike seen in much larger samples \citep{goad1999,woo2008,zhu2017}. \citet{2020MNRAS.493.5773Y} also detect the response of MgII emission to the continuum for 16 extreme variability quasars, but with a smaller variability amplitude, $\Delta \log{L(\text{MgII})}=(0.39 \pm 0.07)\Delta \log{L(3000\AA)}$.
 A low MgII variability was modeled to be the result of a relatively large Eddington ratio \citep{Guo2020} but HE 0435-4312 is also a source with a rather large Eddington ratio of 0.58 \citep{sredzinska2017}.
+Overall, the fractional variability of MgII line for our source is comparable to the variability of $\sim 10\%$ on 100-day timescales as inferred for the SDSS-RM ensemble study \citep{2015ApJ...811...42S}.

 The variations in quasar parameters are overall smooth.
 The quality of the observation 6 was not very high, as discussed in \citet{sredzinska2017}, but it still allowed to obtain the MgII line parameters properly.
 However, observation 19 created considerable problems.
 The registered number of photons was much lower (by a factor of a few) in comparison with typical observations, even the background was rather low, and clouds were apparently present in the sky.
 We did the data fitting and the derived values of the model parameters form clear outliers when compared with the trends (see Figure~\ref{fig:zestaw1}).
 Therefore, in the remaining analysis and the time delay determination, we did not use this observation.